-Edited by David F. Herr, Eric J. Magnuson, Michael E. Gans, Hon.
-Dana L. Oxley, Jonathan P. Schmidt, Aaron D. Van Oort & Katherine S. Barrett Wiik
+Edited by Michael E. Gans, Honorable Dana L. Oxley, Jonathan P. Schmidt, Aaron D. Van Oort & Katherine S. Barrett Wiik

-The 9th edition the Eighth Circuit Appellate Practice Manual is designed to be a primary resource for attorneys representing clients in its namesake jurisdiction.
+The 10th Edition the Eighth Circuit Appellate Practice Manual is designed to be a primary resource for attorneys representing clients in its namesake jurisdiction.
 Written with an eye for comprehensiveness and edited to serve as a quick reference tool, the manual offers indispensable aid, both in the office and the courtroom itself.
 The 10th Edition features a NEW eFormbook, with more than 30 sample forms, and three NEW appendices, Appendix A – Federal Rules of Appellate Procedure and Eighth Circuit Local Rules (a comparison chart for the federal rules and local rules); Appendix B.1 – Chronology of Events for a Typical Civil Appeal in the Eighth Circuit; and B.2 – Chronology of Events for a Typical Criminal Appeal in the Eighth Circuit.
-The Manual also includes 24 fully updated chapters, a revised comprehensive subject index and table of authorities for finding primary authorities.
-The Eighth Circuit Appellate Practice Manual’s chapters trace the breadth of Eighth Circuit action – from basics like office locations and biographies of current judges to more involved issues regarding specific types of appeals – and are supplemented throughout with helpful checklists, citations to primary and secondary sources, comprehensive appendices, and practice tips gained from the authors’ unparalleled experience on both sides of the bench.
+The Manual also includes 24 fully updated chapters, a revised comprehensive subject index, and a thorough table of authorities for finding primary authorities.
+The Eighth Circuit Appellate Practice Manual’s chapters trace the breadth of Eighth Circuit action—from basics like office locations and biographies of current judges to more involved issues regarding specific types of appeals—and are supplemented throughout with helpful checklists, citations to primary and secondary sources, comprehensive appendices, and practice tips gained from the authors’ unparalleled experience on both sides of the bench.

 BUNDLE AND SAVE!